Hifdzullah/hifdzullah.io/README.md

 <h1>My Portfolio</h1>
 <h2>About me</h2>
 Hi there!
 I am Hifdzullah from Bandar Seri Begawan, Brunei Darussalam.
-I graduated from the University of Technology Brunei with a Master's Degree in Computing and Information Systems, additionally, I earned my Bachelor of Degree in Computer Science with Honours from the University of Chester, UK.
+I graduated with a Master's Degree in Computing and Information Systems, additionally, I earned my Bachelor of Degree in Computer Science with Honours from the University of Chester, UK.
 I have experience in many programming languages, such as HTML, CSS, Vue.js, Laravel PHP, Phyton, Java, Dart and SQL.
 I am experienced in developing websites and android mobile applications.
 I also had learnt to develop a simulation and game using the Java FX library.

 <h2>👨‍💻 Individual Software Development Projects:</h2>